 In a country that has many hundreds of former generals, the figure of just 20 signatories can give you a good night's sleep.
 But the fact that the letter has been published is a dangerous sign of the times, as noted with the BBC.
 And while the warnings (or threats?)
 Of a "civil war" seem to be nothing more than xenophobia and vitriol disguised as patriotism, the existence of the letter and the list of signatories (especially the generals and high ranks of the army) provide another type of message.

-To be precise, they suggest that there would be support among the military for a strong resurgence.
+To be precise, they suggest that there would be support in the French army today for a strong resurgence.
 In part triggered by the various terrorist episodes that occurred in France, in part by something else.
 Fibrillation in the banlieues, for example, sometimes places of radicalization.
-The social discontent that recently resulted in a long organized revolt, that of the cd.
-"Yellow vests".
+The social discontent that recently resulted in a long organized revolt, that of the cd. "yellow vests".
 In an Islamophobic sentiment that could spiral out of control.
 Did the former generals who wrote the letter intercept this sentiment and aim to avert its effects?
 Do they foresee a near future, or do they predict it?

 The democratic holding of several countries, first of all United States, is severely tested by social tensions and religious and racial conflicts, phenomena which have worsened further with the economic crisis and Covid.